 Douglas College > Programs & Courses > Faculties > Science and Technology > Sport Science > Faculty > Karine Hamm

-Academic and Professional Profile:
+Scholarly and Professional Interests

 Duval, K., Luttin, K., Lam, T. (2011) Neuromuscular strategies in the paretic leg during curved walking in individuals post-stroke.
 Journal of Neurophysiology 106(1): 280-90.